pcardotatgit/tor_ip_list_to_asa/README.md

-# TOR IP Blocking List to ASA network object to block
+# TOR IP Blocking List to ASA network objects

 The goal of these 2 scripts is to provide with a proof of concept of a ASA firewall update automation from the TOR entry/exit IP addresses list.